 Pre-admission testing scores: Based on results of pre-admission TEAS for allied health scores.
-For admission purposes to the PHCC PTA program, there is no "passing" score on the TEAS.
+For admission purposes to the PHCC PTA program, the minimum passing (composite) score on the timed admission test is 58.7%.
+Students who score a 58.7% or higher on the admission test will have their individual raw score added into the admission point system.
 The student's score is added to the selective admissions score.
-Therefore, the higher the TEAS for allied health score, the more points toward the admissions score.